FKC(LOCAL) - STUDENT ACTIVITIES: REGISTERED STUDENT ORGANIZATIONS

 - At the beginning of each semester, an affidavit stating that the organization or group does not, and will not, accept any member who is not a student or a member of the faculty or staff of the College District.

 - A financial statement form supplied by the business office to be filed on the first workday of July and January.

 Upon written notice, a student organization's registered status may be revoked by the associate dean, student development if it:

 - No longer meets the eligibility requirements; or

 - Violates College District policies and procedures or local, state, or federal law.

-A student organization whose registered status has been revoked may appeal to the College President, who may take appropriate action regarding the issue.
+A student organization whose registered status has been revoked may appeal to the executive dean of student services, who may take appropriate action regarding the issue.
 If the organization is not satisfied with the decision, it may appeal that decision to the Board.

 A student organization whose registered status has been revoked shall be prohibited from reapplying for registered status for a period described in the revocation notice.
 The prohibition shall be for a period of not less than four months following the date of the notice and may be permanent.
 The revocation shall be effective College District-wide.